Accommodations and Activity Information

 welcome whether they're antique parts or post-war classic items like

 small Continental engine parts or airframe bits for Cubs, Luscombes,

-Consignees must provide an inventory, as well as pricing with
+Consignees must provide an inventory, as well as pricing.

-20% of consignment sales price going to the APM.
+20% of consignment sales price goes to the APM.

 You'll have a hard time finding a more

 concentrated, qualified and motivated audience to buy anywhere else